“Walk in wisdom toward those who are outside, redeeming the time.”

-Our walk is the capital for our talk.
+Our walk with God is the capital for our talk.

-Our walk is our capital and our operating assets.
+Our walk with God is our capital and operating assets for sharing the gospel.
 Our testimony is like money in the bank.
 We dare not write checks if we have no money in the bank.
 We dare not talk for God if we do not have a walk for God.
 Before people accept our talk, they need to see our walk.

-Non-Christians will discount everything we say about Christ if our walk is inconsistent.
-They will believe our message if our lives back up what we say.
-Otherwise, they will put a question mark behind everything we speak.
+Non-Christians will discount everything we say about Christ if we live an inconsistent life.
+They will more likely believe our message if our lives back up what we say.
+Otherwise, they will put a question mark behind everything we convey.

-We discount everything some people say because they exaggerate everything.
+We discount everything some people say because they exaggerate so much.
 They are guilty of gross overstatement.
 We put up with mild amusement with what they say; we do not take them seriously.
 Non-Christians will discount Christians who do not back up their talk with their walk.

 Our walk must match our talk.
-The life must equal our lip.
+Life must equal our lips.
 Christians go to extremes.
 We are either all walk and no talk or all talk and no walk.